SciML/DiffEqDocs.jl/docs/src/features/progress_bar.md

 , if you want it enabled by default.

 Otherwise, follow the example down below.
-Note that `global_logger` is initialized before other julia calls are done.
+Note that `global_logger` is initialized before any other julia call.
 This step is crucial, otherwise no logging will appear in the terminal.

 ```julia